alonbluevine/ec2-consistent-snapshot/README.md

 volume id.

 NOTE: This is a modified version of Eric Hammond's original ec2-consistent-snapshot program.
-This version uses the AWS CLI tools, instead of the Net::Amazon::EC2 Perl module.
+This version uses the AWS CLI tool, instead of the Net::Amazon::EC2 Perl module.
 The original program is available here: https://github.com/alestic/ec2-consistent-snapshot